MolBIFFM/diana/README.md

-Incorporating protein-protein interactions from BioGRID, CORUM, IntAct, MINT, Reactome, and STRING, DIANA assembles and analyzes protein-protein interaction networks to contextualize differential post-translational modification, combining mass spectrometry data with publicly available protein-protein interactions as well as protein annotation.
+Incorporating protein-protein interactions from BioGRID, CORUM, IntAct, MINT, Reactome, and STRING, DIANA assembles and analyzes protein-protein interaction networks to contextualize differential post-translational modification, combining mass spectrometry data with publicly accessible protein-protein interactions as well as protein annotation.

 The enrichment of CORUM protein complexes, Gene Ontology terms, and Reactome